 For example when he says that beginners should kino and touch a girl, but that very advanced and attractive men can, and probably should go, without touching.

 I agree with that a lot.
 The idea is that when you don’t touch her and there is a lot of attraction, it can work like an erupting volcano when you finally to start attacking each other.

 The Book of Pook is not an easy book to review.

 It’s one of those books that has genius content, but also a lots of BS to wade through.

-It’s been a book that has changed the game ways.
+It’s been a book that has helped change the game, in some says.

-It was the first to tell people to focus on themselves, to stop looking at women like notches around which to base their self-esteem, and to apply high standards to themselves first.
+It was the first to tell men to focus on themselves, to stop looking at women like notches around which to base their self-esteem, and to apply high standards to themselves first.

 That’s deep stuff.

-But it also a lot of generic content, redundant information and even sometimes slightly contradictory and counterproductive advice.
+But it also a lot of generic content, redundant information and even sometimes contradictory or counterproductive advice (see my notes).